MicrosoftDocs/powerbi-docs/powerbi-docs/admin/incremental-refresh-configure.md

 ## Create parameters

-In this task, you create RangeStart and RangeEnd parameters with default values.
+In this task, use Power Query Editor to create RangeStart and RangeEnd parameters with default values.
 The default values apply only when filtering the data to be imported into the model in Power BI Desktop.
 The values you enter should encompass only a small portion of the most recent data.
 When published to the service, these values are overridden by the incremental refresh policy.

 1. In Power BI Desktop, click **Transform data** to open Power Query Editor.